Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Additional Details Regarding the Trace Neural Tangent Kernel

-The $\ntk^0$ itself is symmetric, as the sum of symmetric matrices is symmetric.
+Here, $\ntk^0$ itself is symmetric, as the sum of symmetric matrices is symmetric.
 Finally, we must apply the normalization.
 Let the matrix B be defined as the element-wise product of the $\ntk$ with the identity:

 Then the normalized $\ntk$ can be computed form the unnormalized $\ntk$ by the following relationship:

 The relationship between the full neural tangent kernel and the $\ntk$ is described in Appendix~\ref{Appendix:NTKDerivation}.